West Virginia, USA

 The Son of Richard Bailey I and Elizabeth Belcher; the daughter of Mary Obedience Clay and Robert Belcher of Virginia.

 He was the brother of John Bailey, James Bailey, Chloe Bailey, Micajah Bailey, Reuben Bailey, Archibald Bailey, Sarah Bailey, Eli Bailey, and Henry Bailey.

-He married Isabel Ferguson on Micajah Ridge after traveling there with his brothers.
+He married Isabel Ferguson on Micajah Ridge.

 Isabel's sister Sarah married Reuben, Richard's brother.
 They were the daughters of Samuel Ferguson and Mary Jameson.